tech4Ly/codebook/README.md

 Codebook is currently only available for the Zed editor.
 To install, go to the Extension tab in Zed and look for "Codebook".

+**Note**: The version that Zed displays in the extension menus is for the [Zed Extension](https://github.com/blopker/codebook-zed), and not the LSP version (this repo).
+The extension will automatically update the LSP.
+If that updater is broken for some reason, try uninstalling the extension and reinstalling.

 ## About

 Codebook is a spellchecker for code.
 It binds together the venerable Tree Sitter and the fast spell checker [Spellbook](https://github.com/helix-editor/spellbook).
 Included is a Language Server for use in any editor.
 Everything is done in Rust to keep response times snappy and memory usage _low_.